Botmasher/blender-vse-pretty-img/README.md

 # Pretty Image Loader

-Image loading tool for the Blender video editor (sequencer).
-This Blender addon loads prettier images with transparency and original image dimensions instead of default settings and wonkily stretched/squashed dimensions.
+Strip loading tool for the Blender video editor (sequencer).
+This Blender addon loads prettier images and movies with transparency and original image dimensions instead of default settings and wonkily stretched/squashed dimensions.

 ## Getting Started